Abdel1999/Ventilator-Pressure-prediction/README.md

 **Notice :**

-The ANN algorithm was adopted because of its ability to learn automatically more complex features instead of hand-crafting features that require more advanced manual feature engineering technics for a perfect optimization prediction.
+The ANN algorithm was adopted because of its ability to learn automatically more complex features instead of hand-crafting features that require more advanced manual feature engineering techniques for a perfect optimization prediction.